RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-06/customizing-interactive-report.md

     ![](images/run-ir6.png " ")

-10. You want to highlight those rows with **Cost** value less than or equal to **500**.
+10. Let's say, you want to highlight those rows with **Cost** value less than or equal to **500**.
 You add the highlighting to rows while continuing with the control break that you created in the previous step.
   a) Select **Actions** > **Format** > **Highlight**.

    ![](images/select-highlight.png " ")